luvit/luv/docs.md

 Controls whether console virtual terminal sequences are processed by libuv or console.
 Useful in particular for enabling ConEmu support of ANSI X3.64 and Xterm 256 colors.
 Otherwise Windows10 consoles are usually detected automatically.
-State may be a family string: `"supported"` or `"unsupported"`.
+State should be one of: `"supported"` or `"unsupported"`.

 This function is only meaningful on Windows systems.
 On Unix it is silently ignored.